helper-uttam/Web-Components/README.md

 ## Code of Conduct
 > Please design your own items and then make a valid PR.

+> Bootstraps elements are not allowed.

 > Name your folder/repository as `<item_name>` without `<>`.

 > Only HTML and CSS files are allowed.

-### If you have any confusion feel free to reach our community.
+### If you have any issues feel free to let us know.

+contributed by - <a href="https://github.com/helper-uttam/">Uttam</a>